 A boating accident injury can range from minor to catastrophic.
 Similar to automobile accidents, victims of negligence have the right to file suit against the offending party.

-Common Injuries in Boating Accidents
+Common Injuries of Boating Accidents in Florida

 Considering lack of protection on most boats, the potential for serious injury is quite high if an accident occurs.
 The causes of injuries can vary widely, from reckless operation and excessive speeds, to boating while under the influence.
 As for the resulting issues from these negligent actions, some of the most common injuries resulting from a boating accident include: